looran/picanon/README.md

 When you want to anonymise a picture from you favorite picture viewer, use "Open with" > "picanon" and it will create a new picture with _ANON suffix.

+Then you can manually edit the new _ANON picture to hide specific parts, for example with shutter edit-mode.